vagmr/roop_nsfw-gui/README.md

 Roop uses a lot of third party libraries as well pre-trained models.
 The users should keep in mind that these third party components have their own license and terms.

-## How to install?

-### Basic

-It is more likely to work on your computer, but will be quite slow.
-Follow instructions for the basic installation [here](https://github.com/s0md3v/roop/wiki/1.-Installation).

-### Acceleration

-If you own a capable GPU and are prepared to address any software problems, you have the option to activate such acceleration, which offers significantly enhanced speed.
-Once you finished the basic installation, you can follow the instructions for the acceleration installation [here](https://github.com/s0md3v/roop/wiki/2.-Acceleration).

 ## How to use?

 ### UI